-The Vegan Plate by Registered Dietitians Brenda Davis and Vesanto Melina is a reliable ready-reference.
-Jack Norris and Ginny Messina also have provided great technical breakdowns of the nutrients and minerals needed in vegan diets, and where to get them.
+The Vegan Plate by Registered Dietitians Brenda Davis and Vesanto Melina is a reliable ready-reference, while Jack Norris and Ginny Messina have provided great technical breakdowns of the nutrients and minerals needed in vegan diets, and where to get them.
+You can also check out our articles and leaflets on various vitamins and minerals under Vitamins, minerals and nutrients.
 Here are some useful tips and tricks to ensure you’re getting everything you need from your plant-strong diet:

 Eat lots of different plants, the more colourful the better!
 Try to include plenty of vegetables (especially green leafy veg), plus fruits (including berries), beans, nuts, seeds and whole grains.

 Vegans, like everyone else, need to pay attention to their weight if they want to enjoy good health.
 Eat just enough calories to maintain a healthy weight.
 If you need to gain weight, try adding extra protein-rich foods or healthy fats like avocados.

 Choose good fats containing Omega-3 (like walnuts, flax seeds, rapeseed oil), yet eat these in moderation.
 Try and avoid processed 'trans fats' in snack food, fast food, fried food and many baked goods.

 Limit your intake of refined sugar.
 It provides no nutrition at all and as nice as it tastes, is really nothing but empty calories.